alansfr/alansfr.github.io/index.md

 # Glenn Greenwald's AutoBiography, Uncensored

 Glenn complains a lot about what he calls _censorship_.
 Yet, Glenn's own life history, as told through carefully controlled interviews with friendly unquestioning journalists, is full of elaborate cover-ups, disguising or ommitting the most extraordinary chapters.
-The main theme of this site is a litle uncensoring: _What is he hiding and why?_
+The main theme of this site is a litt le uncensoring: _What is he hiding and why?_